elin036/medp-33100-project-2/README.md

 ## **Credits**

-- List any third-party assets used in the project (e.g., sound effects, images, fonts) and provide proper attribution.
+- We used the CSV from kraggle : https://www.kaggle.com/datasets/simonaasm/world-happiness-index-by-reports-2013-2023
-- Acknowledge any resources, tutorials, or references you used to help complete the project.
+- We used W3Schools to help with the coding of the slider and switch function.

-We used W3Schools to help with the coding of the slider and switch function.
+- We also used samples to learn and help create our graphs : https://www.chartjs.org/docs/latest/samples/line/line.html

 ## **Future Enhancements**

-- List any future enhancements you would like to make or improve given more time.
+- Change the table into a graph and have points in the map to represent the country.

-- Make the page more interactive with maybe a map graph and using real images or 3D design
+- Improve the bargraph so it's more readable